This section provides you with more information about the NHS Employment Check Standards including their purpose, strategic framework and compliance.

 - Sexual orientation

 To avoid discrimination, employers must treat all job applicants in the same way at each stage of their recruitment process and undertake document checks on every prospective employee.
+A statutory code of practice is available from the Home Office to help avoid discrimination while preventing illegal working.

 Employers could face prosecution under the Equality Act 2010 and an unlimited fine if they are found guilty of discriminatory processes.